0xSpaceShard/starknet-devnet/website/docs/gas.md

 ## Response

-The expected response from the server will mirror the request parameters, confirming the modification of gas prices:
+The expected response from the server will mirror the request gas parameters, confirming the modification of gas prices:

 ```
 {